Cardiopulmonary Resuscitation in Dogs(CPR)

-As much as we try to protect our pets, accidents do happen.
+As much as we try to protect our dogs, accidents do happen.
 So, it is important to be as prepared as reasonably possible.
 One way to be prepared is to know how to give cardiopulmonary resuscitation (CPR).

 CPR is an emergency technique used to help someone whose heart and/or breathing has stopped.
 Although somewhat modified, the same techniques used for people – rescue breathing and chest compressions – can be used to help treat an animal in distress.